toczekmj/DapperApi-PerformanceTest/README.md

 - MacBook Air M1 doesn't have active cooling, and OS might have dropped the CPU clock leading to worse performance during the end of testing phase
-- M1 is an ARM CPU which has only 8 logical cores and no multi threading
+- M1 is an ARM CPU which has only 8 logical cores and no hyper-threading
 - I am not certainly sure how MacOs handles concurrency and parallelism compared to other x64 Linux/Windows PCs